c-stepanek/PowerShell/README.md

 # TcpPing.ps1
-The script will take an IP address (IPv4 or IPv6) or DNS hostname and attempt to create an IPEndPoint(ip,port) then will test how long it takes to make a TCP socket connection to that IP and port.
+The script will take an IP address (IPv4 or IPv6) or DNS hostname, then will test how long it takes to make a TCP socket connection to that IP and port.

 This script produces the following TCP traffic: